SvenRosvall/VLCB-Arduino/docs/Examples.md

 A few example sketches are included in the `examples` directory.
 These illustrate how this library can be used.

+As this library does not contain any support for hardware CAN tranceivers, all of these examples use the simpler serial CAN transport.

+This setup is useful for testing as it does not require any CAN bus equipment such as CANUSB or CANETHER.
+Instead, simply use a USB cable connected between a computer and the Arduino (same cable as is used for programming the Arduino).
+You can then communicate with the Arduino through the same serial port as you use for programming the Arduino.

+You can then start FCU (or any other configuration utility) and connect through this serial port.
+The FCU will then communicate with your Arduino module as a CBUS module.

+Libraries that implement support for hardware CAN tranceivers contain similar example sketches as these but using those CAN tranceivers instead.

 ## Common structure
 All the example sketches have a structure that defines all the necessary elements in order.